 How Does A Risk-Free Bet Work?

-At sportsbooks that offer it, a risk-free bet can be obtained after signing up, making a deposit, and placing your very first wager.
-In the event that the first wager is a loss, the risk-free bet will be awarded to the account.
+At sportsbooks that offer it, a risk-bonus bet can be obtained after signing up, making a deposit, and placing your very first wager.
+In the event that the first wager is a loss, the risk-bonus bet will be awarded to the account.

 Whatever the amount of the first wager, the site will refund in site credit, up to the amount offered in the bonus.
 If that initial bet on the site wins, there is no site credit awarded.